muke5hy/django-quill/README.md

 ## Development

-There are several dependencies on npm that are required before building django-quill:
+There are several dependencies on npm that are required before building django-quilljs:

 ```bash
 $ npm install